dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 Select cloudflared for the tunnel type on the next page.

-Give your tunnel a name, and click save tunnel.
+Give your tunnel a name, and click "save tunnel".

 On the next page - we are provided with the token needed to run our connector.
 Click on the copy button to copy this to your clipboard.